britishlibrary/peripleo-lanc/source_data/original/README.md

   from the _url_ parameter.
 (I had trouble accessing some samples though, with a permission error message.)

 - __Hollar__.
 A wrapped GeoJSON feature collection of 94 records.
 Point coordinates.
 Has _title_ and _transcription_ properties.
   Sometimes nested comments.
 Links and depictions.
-Seems to be an LP gazetteer (PastPlace?) with names and links. __Caution:__ the links sometimes point to media.
-Custom format with a bunch of custom properties.
-There are null values sometimes.
+Seems to be an LP gazetteer (PastPlace?) with names and links.

-- __VisitPlus__. [...10-15000?
-7 partner collections plus 2 non-partner...]
+- __VisitPlus__.
+Two sub-sets:
+  - ~1.000 places as GeoJSON/LP.
+Looks similar in structure to HfA (properties: title, organization, url, description).
+  - Linked Traces-style list of 100 annotations.

 - __SW_Coins-Monasteries__.
 A collection of GeoJSON files, bundled with a GeoTIFF and two .KML files.
 The intent is visually to suggest some correlation between monastic sites and archaeological coin finds - quite how this might be done requires discussion.